-In March of 2011, AT&T announced the purchase of T-Mobile from Deutsche Telekom in a $39 Billion dollar transaction.
-As a result, the combined company would have had about 100,000 combined cell sites some of which would certainly have been terminated.
+In March of 2011, AT&T announced the purchase of T-Mobile from Deutsche Telekom in a $39 billion transaction.
+As a result, the combined company would have owned approximately 100,000 total cell sites, some of which would certainly have been terminated.
 In August of that same year, the US Department of Justice filed a civil antitrust suit attempting to block the merger.
-In November of that year, the FCC also comes out in opposition of the merger by filing a proposal for an administrative hearing- an indication that the FCC also opposed the merger.
-Facing pressure from both the FCC and the Department of Justice, AT&T wisely withdrew its application for a merger and publicly indicated that AT&T/T-Mobile were no longer pursuing the merger.
-While there is a small chance that the merger could be proposed again or that some type of network sharing agreement between the companies could be reached, it doesn't appear likely.
+In November of that year, the FCC also came out in opposition of the merger by filing a proposal for an administrative hearing.
+Facing pressure from both the FCC and the Department of Justice, AT&T publicly withdrew its application for the merger.
+While there is a small chance that the merger could be proposed again or that some type of network sharing agreement between the companies could be reached, it doesn’t appear likely.

-For building owners, tower owners, and landowners who have been or were in the process before the merger announcement of negotiating leases with T-Mobile and AT&T for a cell site on their tower, rooftop, or land, we suspect that both companies will be aggressively pursuing new tower and rooftop sites in 2012 and 2013 to make up for the half year lull in any real site development.
+For property owners, municipal governments and small tower owners who are in the process of negotiating leases with T-Mobile and AT&T for a cell site on their tower, rooftop, or land, we suspect that both companies will be aggressively pursuing new tower and rooftop sites in 2012 and 2013, to make up for the half year lull in any real site development.

 If you have a lease with either T-Mobile or AT&T, then you are back to where you were prior to the merger announcement.
 Steel in the Air believes that T-Mobile will need to do something and is likely contemplating other mergers or sales of assets or spectrum or both.
-Both companies will continue to do site upgrades to their existing equipment, AT&T because they have to and T-Mobile because even if they intend to sell, they have to add capacity and network speed so as not to lose subscribers.
+Both companies will continue to deploy site upgrades to their existing equipment.
+AT&T will do so because their network requires it, and T-Mobile because even if they intend to sell, they will still need to add capacity and network speed to retain their existing subscribers.
 If you are contacted to consent to additional equipment on your cell site or our asked to modify or amend your current lease to allow additional antennas or equipment, please see our page on Evaluating Offers to Expand Lease Area and our page on LTE Modifications on Rooftops.

 If you are currently under contract to sell your AT&T or T-Mobile leases, it is likely that the offer you received for your leases could have been undervalued due to the perception of risk related to the merger.
 If you need help evaluating whether the lease buyout offer is fair, please see Cell Tower Lease Buyouts.
 You might consult with your attorney to determine whether your letter of intent or contract is binding.
 Alternatively, you might consider asking the lease buyout company if they can improve your offer.

 If you are confused by how the withdrawal of the AT&T and T-Mobile merger will impact your cell site lease(s), please contact us.
-Steel in the Air has assisted hundreds of clients with past mergers and has an unparalleled record in helping its clients make informed decisions.
-We can tell you how many leases were terminated from each of the past mergers.
-We have excellent data regarding where AT&T and T-Mobile have cell sites.
+Steel in the Air has assisted hundreds of clients with past mergers and maintains an unparalleled record in helping its clients make informed decisions.
+We have excellent data regarding where AT&T and T-Mobile have cell sites, including how many leases were terminated from past mergers.
 We can help you figure out what your best option is regarding your leases.
 Contact us to confidentially discuss your options and concerns.
 Let us be your trusted advisor in navigating how best to secure your cell site lease assets.